We explore some of the most common indica side effects. Here’s what you need to know…

 - Managing seizures

-You may be surprised to learn that many of the side effects of indica strains are similar to these medical benefits, but taken to the extreme.
+Many of the side effects of indica strains are similar to the medical benefits but much more extreme, making them problematic.
 Let’s take a look at some of the most common indica side effects and why they occur.

 Indica Side Effects

 You can definitely have too much of a good thing, especially when it comes to cannabis.
 Here are some indica side effects that you may experience if you overindulge in your favorite strain:

 Marijuana gets us high because it contains THC.
 Cannabis compounds (like THC and CBD) are called phytocannabinoids.
 They are capable of binding with receptors (CB1 and CB2 receptors) in our body and triggering the release of neurotransmitters.

 CB1 receptors are mainly situated in the central nervous system and brain.
 These receptors interact with THC, the molecule that causes cannabis’s intoxicating effects.
 CB2 receptors are located throughout the body and are especially concentrated in the immune system.
 They interact mainly with CBD, and this is the reason that CBD has such powerful anti-inflammatory effects.